Anti-suffragism: Reasons for suffrage opposition

 Anti-suffragism was not limited to conservative elements.
 The anarchist Emma Goldman opposed suffragism on the grounds that women were more inclined toward legal enforcement of morality (as in the Women's Christian Temperance Union), that it was a diversion from more important struggles, and that suffrage would ultimately not make a difference.
 She also said that activists ought to advocate revolution rather than seek greater privileges within an inherently unjust system.
 Anti-suffragists saw women's efforts to gain the vote to be all surface dressing with a lack of serious intent to change the world for the better.
 Other Antis believed that social reform was better accomplished through trade unions and non-partisan groups.
 Progressives criticized suffrage in the Utah Territory as a cynical Mormon ploy, resulting in the passage of the Edmunds-Tucker Act.

+Another argument employed by anti-suffragists related to the issue of the uninformed voter.
+This argument was grounded not so much in opposition to women's right to vote, but rather in the concern that their participation would exacerbate an already overtaxed ballot system.
+The steady rise in immigration between 1850 and 1880 made this rationale popular among middle-class voters, who suggested that these new voters were "illiterate, unfamiliar with democracy, or inclined to sell their votes for liquor or money."

+Educational requirements were proposed to counter these concerns but became contentious with the ratification of the Fifteenth Amendment.
+Educated women voiced their resentment that less educated and frequently illiterate men should have the right to vote before themselves.

 The anti-suffrage movement began to change in its position against suffrage in 1917, expanding their scope to include anti-radical rhetoric.
 The anti-suffrage movement focused less on the issue of suffrage and began to spread fear of radical ideas and to use "conspiratorial paranoia."
 Suffragists were accused of subversion of the government and treason.
 They were also accused of being socialists, "Bolsheviks" or "unpatriotic German sympathizers."
 The Texas branch of the NAOWS accused women's suffrage groups of being linked to "socialism, anarchy and Mormonism."
 Accusations of being associated with unpopular radical movements was named after the second president of NAOWS, Alice Wadsworth, and called "Wadsworthy" attacks.
 In addition to associating suffrage with radicalism, the antis also felt that they were oppressed and had lost much perceived political power by 1917.

 Anti-suffrage movements in the American South included an appeal to conservatism and white supremacy.
 In Virginia, the NAOWS chapter even linked race riots to women's suffrage.